 The goal of the Great Commission–our goal–is to reconcile the world to the Father, through Christ, that people everywhere would know God personally and experience eternal life (2 Corinthians 5:18-20, John 17:3).
 This includes seeing every disciple of Jesus Christ walking even as He walked (1 John 2:6).

-The Great Commission is split into two basic parts: The Multiplication of the Church (Acts 2:47) and The Edification of the Church (Acts 9:31, Ephesians 4:12).
-The Multiplication of the Church is the work of seeing people converted to Christ and discipled, while The Edification of the Church is the work of bringing those disciples to maturity in Christ.
+The Great Commission is split into two basic parts: The Multiplication of the Church (expansion of the kingdom) (Acts 2:47) and The Edification of the Church (Acts 9:31, Ephesians 4:12).
+The Multiplication of the Church–expanding the kingdom–is the work of seeing people converted to Christ and discipled, while The Edification of the Church is the work of bringing those disciples to maturity in Christ.

 Steps to Fulfill the Great Commission